Quark064/NSO-Discord-Integration/README.md

 * MAYBE'S (IDK IF THESE ARE POSSIBLE WITH PYTHON AND DEFINITLY WON'T WORK CROSS PLATFORM)
   * Tray Icon
   * Enable `npf71b963c1b7b6d119` redirection to avoid awkward copy-pasting of session keys.

+## CREDITS
+[eli](https://github.com/frozenpandaman): Wrote the `splatnet2statink` repo, which I unceremoniously stole and repurposed code from for authentication purposes; along with their hashing API.
+[qwertyquerty](https://github.com/qwertyquerty): For the `pypresence` library that greatly simplified getting the PoC working.

 # SETUP
 *This is still in Alpha so the instructions are going to be pretty bare, and you will probably encounter a lot of fun crashes.
 I will be creating executables for more polished versions (unless I get help porting it to Electron or something) in the future.*